 The NTMA is a statutory body established under the National Treasury Management Agency Act, 1990.
 The Board reports to the Minister for Finance and has overarching responsibility for all of the NTMA's mandates, as assigned by Government.
-The NTMA Board has established four committees: Investment, Audit, Risk and Remuneration Committees.
+The NTMA Board has established three committees: Investment, Audit and Risk and Remuneration Committees.

 The NTMA executes its mandates through the Funding and Debt Management Unit, the Ireland Strategic Investment Fund, the National Development Finance Agency, NewERA and the State Claims Agency.
-The business units are supported by the Corporate Functions through the offices of the Chief Financial and Operating Officer, Chief Risk Officer and Chief Legal Officer.
+The business units are supported by the Corporate Functions - Finance, Technology and Operations, Risk, Legal and Compliance, and Human Resources.